Sacraments

 The Marriage Vows

-Marriage is terribly under attack in our society.
+Marriage is under terrible attack in our society.
 Even many Catholics are succumbing to the errors which have proliferated society.
 In order to live holy matrimony well, the wedding vows and the nature of the sacred contract must be understood and appreciated.
 This contract can only end by death (God does not permit divorce).
 The primary end of marriage is the procreation and formation of children.
 The secondary end is the mutual good of the spouses.
 Unity and indissolubility are essential properties.
 These deep truths have very practical consequences for how marriage must be lived on a day to day basis.

-The Marriage Vows2025-02-21T19:21:50-05:00
+The Marriage Vows2025-02-28T20:13:45-05:00

 Ten Sins Against Marriage